tracyhenry/Kyrix-J/README.md

   cp ../Kyrix/docker-scripts/compile.sh authoring/apps/mondial/output/compile.sh
   cd authoring/apps/mondial/output/ && chmod +x compile.sh
   ```
 * Under `authoring`, run `npm start`.
-This will generate a Kyrix app, loads it into the kyrix backend and also generates some metadata stuff for the frontend.
+This will generate a Kyrix app, load it into the kyrix backend and also generate some metadata stuff for the frontend.

 * Under `client/auto-complete`, run `npm start`.
 This is the Kyrix-J middleware (backend) used only for search queries under dev mode.
 In prod mode, this will also serve the React production build.